Islam in Israel

-Islam is the second-largest religion in Israel, constituting around 17.8% of the country's population.
-The ethnic Arab citizens of Israel make up the majority of its Muslim population, making them the largest minority group in Israel.
+As of 2022, Muslims are the largest religious minority in Israel, accounting for 18.1% of the country's total population.
+Most of this figure is represented by the Arab citizens of Israel, who are the country's largest ethnic minority, but there is a notable non-Arab Muslim populace, such as that of the Circassians.
+Upwards of 99% of Israel's Muslims are Sunnis and the remainder are Ahmadis.
+Despite Shias constituting the second-largest Islamic sect, there are no reliable sources attesting a Shia presence in Israel or the Israeli-occupied West Bank, which the Israeli government administers as the Judea and Samaria Area.
+There were only seven Shia villages in the entirety of Mandatory Palestine and all of these were located along what is now the Israel–Lebanon border before being depopulated during the 1948 Arab–Israeli War.

+In 2015, the Israel Democracy Institute conducted a survey on Israeli Muslims' religiosity: 47% identified as traditional, 32% identified as religious, 17% identified as not religious at all, and 3% identified as very religious.
+In recent years, the average age at marriage has risen, and Muslim women hold more degrees than their male counterparts.

 Background

+Ottoman Empire

 During the time of Ottoman rule, Palestine had a large Muslim majority and a number of religious minority communities, mainly Christians and Jews.
 Many of these non-Muslim communities were accorded the status of Millet (nation/religion).
 The recognized Millet communities were granted a large measure of autonomy in the handling of its internal affairs, including administration of its holy places, the appointment of clergy, and regulating the personal status of the members of the community.
 Conflicts over the ownership of the holy places were protected by a Status Quo principle.
 Whatever community controlled the holy place at the time of the Ottoman conquest, had the right to maintain this control.

 Islam was the religion of the Ottoman state and the Sultan was also the Caliph and the Commander of the Faithful.
 The Muslim community did not enjoy any autonomous position, similar to the recognized religious communities, nor was there any need for such a status for the majority Sunni Muslims.
 The Ottomans generally followed the Hanafi school of Islamic jurisprudence (madhab) but other schools were also accepted.
-Muslim minorities, such as Alevi, Twelver Shia, Alawi and Druze (who at the time claimed to be and generally were accepted as Muslims) had no official recognition and were at times persecuted.
+Muslim minorities, such as Alevi, Twelver Shia, Alawi and Druze had no official recognition and were at times persecuted.